takeda1411123/rpg-python/README.md

 - The background will also be randomly selected.
 - Items include Chopper's healing items and the ability to call for assistance from shipment.
 - The assistance from shipment is random and different shipment will appear each time.

+## contact
+if you are interested in this game, I will show you directory!